The Québec maritime Blog

 4. Visit the birthplace of Gilles Vigneault

 Perhaps Minganie’s most famous native son, Gilles Vigneault is a legendary Québec poet and singer-songwriter who was born in Natashquan.
-His village and the region of Côte-Nord inspired many of his songs, which put these places on the world map.
+His village and the whole region of Côte-Nord inspired many of his songs, which put these places on the world map.
 To get a feel for what Natashquan used to be like, visit the Les Galets heritage site, which is made up of small red and white wooden buildings that once stored salted cod.
 Take advantage of your visit to stroll along the boardwalk and bask in the sun on the exceptionally beautiful beach.
 And whether you’re a long-time fan or just discovering Gilles Vigneault’s songs for the first time, this is the perfect moment to listen to them!

 5. Drive to the end of Route 138

 How exciting is it to reach the end of the road?
-After driving hundreds of kilometres to Kegaska (which is about 40 km, or 25 mi., east of Natashquan), stop and admire the famous “138 FIN” sign that marks the end of the road.
+After driving hundreds of kilometres to Kegaska (which is about 40 km, or 25 mi., east of Natashquan), stop and admire the famous “138 FIN” sign that marks the end of this road.
 Capture this bittersweet moment with a photo that will remind you of your incredible trip: the amazing scenery that unfolded before your eyes and all the great people you met along the way.
-While Kegaska is the farthest flung destination on your road trip, your push east doesn’t have to end: you can continue your adventure by hopping on a boat and setting off to explore the villages of the Lower North Shore all the way to Blanc-Sablon!
+While Kegaska is the farthest flung destination on your road trip, your push east doesn’t have to end here: you can continue your adventure by hopping on a boat and setting off to explore the villages of the Lower North Shore all the way to Blanc-Sablon!

 Author Marie-Eve Lagacé